Getting Started

 cargo xtask install

-That builds release binaries for stax, staxd, and stax-server, copies them into ~/.cargo/bin/, codesigns them on macOS, and bootstraps stax-server as a per-user LaunchAgent so it starts on login and is running right now.
+That builds release binaries for stax, staxd, and stax-server, and copies them into ~/.cargo/bin/.

 bash